UPDATE: Article Updated by Brian Acton 4/9/18

 Monitoring Your Credit

 To track your credit progress, you should monitor your credit report and credit scores.
 You can check your credit reports from each of the three credit bureaus for free annually at AnnualCreditReport.com.
-As for your credit score, you can check two of your credit scores, updated monthly, for free at Credit.com
+As for your credit score, you can check two of your credit scores, updated every 14 days, for free at Credit.com